Hovinga Landscaping and advice..

 In landscaping and advise its just like in art, it’s not only what do you get from my work as a viewer? but what do we create together.

-From the base of my study in landscaping making the connection with art and our environment I try to Restore our connection with nature, where we can recharge in a green in a sustainable environment.
+In landscaping with an expertise in Biodiversity and climate adaptation, I try to restore our connection with nature, where we can recharge in a green in a sustainable environment.

-Biodiversity and climate adoption is leading, to create an environment where we live in connection, in collaboration in symbioses with insects, animals in our common environment.
+Biodiversity and climate adaptation is leading to create an environment where we live in connection, in symbioses with nature.

 Urban landscaping is all about social encounters, dynamics between residents and nature.

-Fulfilling an important link in the ecological system, an interplay between nature and our daily human life of work, play, learning, our social life and moments of peace.
+Fulfilling an important link in the ecological system, an interplay between nature and our daily human life.

 How I work: